-- each person or group of affiliated persons known by us to be the beneficial owner of more than five percent of our capital stock; - each of our named executive officers; - · each of our directors; and - all of our executive officers and directors as a group.
+- each person or group of affiliated persons known by us to be the beneficial owner of more than five percent of our capital stock; - · each of our named executive officers; - · each of our directors; and - all of our executive officers and directors as a group.

-The column entitled "Percentage of Shares Beneficially Owned-Before Offering" is calculated based on 33,865,668 shares of common stock outstanding as of June 30, 2020, assuming the automatic conversion of all outstanding shares of our convertible preferred stock into an aggregate of 31,660,264 shares of our common stock upon the completion of this offering and the concurrent private placement.
-The column entitled "Percentage of Shares Beneficially Owned-After Offering" is based on 43,138,602 shares of our common stock to be outstanding after this offering and the concurrent private placement, including the 8,684,800 shares of our common stock that we are selling in this offering and the 588,134 shares being sold to Vertex Pharmaceuticals Incorporated, or Vertex, in our concurrent private placement, but not including any additional shares issuable upon exercise of outstanding options.
-The information in the table below assumes no exercise of the underwriters' or Vertex's options to purchase additional shares.
+The column entitled "Percentage of Shares Beneficially Owned-Before Offering" is calculated based on 54,012,427 shares of common stock outstanding as of June 30, 2020, assuming the automatic conversion of all outstanding shares of our convertible preferred stock into an aggregate of 50,494,986 shares of our common stock upon the completion of this offering and the concurrent private placement.
+The column entitled "Percentage of Shares Beneficially Owned-After Offering" is based on shares of our common stock to be outstanding after this offering and the concurrent private placement, including the shares of our common stock that we are selling in this offering, but not including any additional shares issuable upon exercise of outstanding options.